wduquette/advent/README.md

 which is used for debugging, and can also be used to look up the entity's ID; entities may also have the following components:

-* A name, for display
-* A descriptive text string
-* A location (for when it is contained in another entity)
-* A set of links to other entities (i.e., the trail is East of the clearing)
-* Details of things with which the player interacts (i.e., can he pick it up)
-* An inventory of entities contained within this entity
-* A variable set, for details that can change.
+* A player component, for the player entity.
-* A Rule: under certain conditions, do something automatically.

-Thus,

-* The player has a name, a location, an inventory, and a variable set.
-* A room has a name, a description, links, an inventory, and a variable set
+* A room component, for entities that can be linked together into the room network.
+This includes the room's name, visual description, and links.
-* A thing has a name, a description, a location, and a variable set.
+* A thing component, for entities that can be placed in a room or (in some cases) the player's inventory.
+* A flags component, for flags that can be set on the entity.
+* An inventory component, to contain things found within the entity (a room, the player, a box).
-  * "Scenery" (i.e., things that are part of a room) have variable Scenery.
+* A book component, for things that have readable text.

-The point is, these categories of things are not classes in the OOP sense.
-The Entity struct has Option<T> fields for each of the above components;
-and by mixing and matching the components you can create almost any kind of of object, e.g., a magical car that is an object that can appear in a room (or be put in the player's pocket) but which the player can also get into and drive.

-The Entity struct and its components are almost pure data; some of the component structs have `new()` methods, but otherwise all of the logic is in two places.
+* A rule component: for rule entities, that make things happen.

+These components are not classes in the OO sense; they can be composed as desired.
+A normal thing will not have a room component, and a normal room will not have a thing component, but a vehicle could have both: it's a thing that can appear in a room, but that the user can get in.

+The entities themselves have very little logic attached to them.

-* The World struct provides convenience methods for querying and mutating the game world at a very low level.
+* The World struct (which contains the entities) provides convenience methods for querying and mutating the game world at a very low level.

+* The Entity struct allows for acquiring "view" objects focussed on a particular role, e.g., `as_room()` and `as_thing()`.
+Views can be mutated and the result saved back into the World.

-* The game's "systems" define the game logic that determines how the game world mutates each turn, e.g., how to process the player's commands.
+* The bulk of the logic is in the game's "systems", which define how the entities appear to the player (the `visual` system), how the player's commands are processed (the `player_control` system), etc.

 ## Ideas for the Future

 ### NPCs and Monsters

 These would be entities with behavior.
-Behavior could be implemented as a BehaviorComponent that takes a closure as a value; but it's probably easier to define an Enum with values for each kind of behavior the NPC or monster might have: sneaking, fighting, running away in fear, patrolling.
+Behavior could be implemented as a BehaviorComponent that takes a closure or functional pointer as a value;
+but it's probably easier to define an Enum with values for each kind of behavior the NPC or monster might have: sneaking, fighting, running away in fear, patrolling.
 These behaviors could be configured using Enum constant fields, e.g., the monster might fight until its health decreases past a threshold at which point it runs.
 The threshold could be part of the Fight enum: